CausticEngineer/cv/index.md

 ___
 ## Other
-- Multiple winner of the mathematical, physical competitions and conferences
+- Multiple times winner of  of the mathematical, physical competitions and conferences
-- Two diplomas of music education (domra and trombone).
-In addition, play the guitar and piano
+- Music instruments: domra, trombone, guitar, piano.
 - Medalist in strength of materials in the Bauman University competition
 - Captain of the University's and Mars`s football teams
 - Have completed Coursera courses of Flying robotics development, Learning how to learn, projects on Arduino